Cockatoo vs Cockatiel: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Cockatoo and Cockatiel.
 Cockatoo requires moderate levels of exercise and engagement, while Cockatiel needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With activity levels comparable, the time burden is similar, so the decision comes down to other factors.
 Cockatoo owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for Cockatiel.
 Under-exercised birds of either species develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Cockatoo and Cockatiel.
 Cockatoo has moderate grooming needs, while Cockatiel requires moderate maintenance.
 Professional grooming costs reflect these differences: Cockatoo owners typically spend $200-$400 annually on grooming, compared to $200-$400 for Cockatiel.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Home maintenance — brushing, bathing, nails, dental care — matters as much as any professional grooming appointment.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these birds.

 Best for Low-Maintenance Owners